How to Start a Photography Business | What I Need to Know about Starting a Photography Business

 No. 5 Create your own community

-In the very early stages of portfolio building I recommend starting a facebook business page, Instagram, Twitter, and Pinterest account.
+In the very early stages of portfolio building I you should be on social media.
+Unless you are a social media expert it can be overwhelming to keep up with, so I would choose 1-2 platforms.
 Before you do that though decide on a business name.
 Make sure whatever name you choose is one you plan to stick with because Facebook will only allow you to change your business name once.
 A third change will result in the loss of all of your followers and having to start all over.
 This may not seem like a big deal now but once you start building your following it will!
 At this point I would also purchase a domain name (www.yourbusinessname.com) for your business even though you are not quite ready for a website.
 You want to make sure that the name you chose is not already taken.
-I would also recommend getting your business license at this point as well for the same reason.
+I would also recommend getting your business license now for the same reason.